powered-by-caffeine/MP-Magic-Square/README.md

 # MP-Magic-Square
  A simple magic square game.
-Made for the final Machine Project of CCDSTRU (2023).
+Made for the final Machine Project of CCDSTRU.